corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/cordapps/cordapp-build-systems.md

 * `corda-node-driver` - Testing utility for programmatically starting nodes from JVM languages.
 Use for tests
 * `corda-rpc` - The Corda RPC client library.
 Used when writing an RPC client.
 * `corda-serialization` (*) - The Corda core serialization library.
 Automatically included by other dependencies
-* `corda-serialization-deterministic` (*) - The Corda core serialization library.
-Automatically included by other dependencies
 * `corda-shell` - Used by the Corda node.
 Never depend on this directly.
 * `corda-test-common` - A common test library.
 Automatically included by other test libraries.
 * `corda-test-utils` - Used when writing tests against Corda/Cordapps.